An example of a veblen good

 That first sentence will only be funny for readers who grew up in the 90s watching the popular sitcom ‘That 70’s Show’.
 That’s my poor effort to make readers of an article about economic theory sound exciting.

-I was listening to a podcast recently called Acquired.
-It was all about the history and business strategy of Hermes.
+I was listening to a podcast recently called Acquired that was all about the history and business strategy of Hermes.
 About 2 hours in (it’s a long podcast and yes I’m fun at parties) I heard something very interesting.
 The hosts, Ben Gilbert and David Rosenthal were talking about how Hermes, and luxury brands in general use their pricing to manipulate how consumers perceive them.
 I thought I understood this process pretty well.
-Put prices up - maybe you have a few less customers but you make up for it because you’re making better margins.
-Some people are priced out, but some will just spend more willingly.
+Put prices up - Some people are priced out, but some will just spend more willingly.
+More money made overall.

 Sounds a bit like what the Australian supermarkets do to make more money on avocados, those bastards!